From NASA to Hollywood, Acopian powers the world.

 Sarkis Acopian ’51 spoke little English when he arrived at Lafayette in 1945.
 He was born and raised in Iran, the middle child of two dentists who lived in the city of Tabriz, which was home to a large population of fellow Christian Armenians.
 The family later moved to Tehran, where Sarkis’ goal was to be an engineer.
 During a chance encounter there, he met two American GIs who told him about a small college in Easton, Pa., with a great engineering program.

 After enrolling in Lafayette, Sarkis was drafted into the U.S. Army and served two tours.
 It was during the first tour at Lackland Air Force Base in Texas that he met Bobbye Seitze Mixon.
-She followed him back to Easton, where they married, and after graduating in 1951, he put his engineering degree to work at Weller Electric Corp.
+She followed him back to Easton, where they married in Colton Chapel, and after graduating in 1951, he put his engineering degree to work at Weller Electric Corp.
 But his mind would wander, looking for the next big invention.

 “He’d always sit on the living room floor tinkering and soldering electronic equipment together,” says Greg, 68.
 “He was always searching for something.”